Architecture

 Prep-->>CLI: scriptsDir

-TestRunner->>Graph: buildRuntimeGraph(test file) once per file
+TestRunner->>Graph: buildRuntimeGraph(graph) once per file

 Graph-->>TestRunner: RuntimeGraph cached